The dress

-The dress is a viral phenomenon on the Internet that came in 2015.
-Viewers of the image disagreed on whether the dress depicted in a photograph was coloured black and blue, or white and gold.
-The phenomenon revealed differences in human colour perception, which have been the subject of ongoing scientific investigations into neuroscience and vision science, producing a number of papers published in peer-reviewed scientific journals.
+The dress was a 2015 online viral phenomenon centred on a photograph of a dress.
+Viewers disagreed on whether the dress was blue and black, or white and gold.
+The phenomenon revealed differences in human colour perception and became the subject of scientific investigations into neuroscience and vision science.

-The phenomenon originated from a washed-out colour photograph of a dress posted on the social networking service Facebook.
-Within a week, more than ten million tweets had mentioned the dress, using hashtags such as #thedress, #whiteandgold, and #blackandblue.
-Although the dress was eventually confirmed to be coloured black and blue, the image prompted much online discussion of different users' perceptions of the colour of the dress.
-Members of the scientific community began to investigate the photograph for new insights into human colour vision.
+The phenomenon originated in a photograph of a dress posted on the social networking platform Facebook.
+The dress was black and blue, but the conditions of the photograph caused many to perceive it as white and gold, creating debate.
+Within a week, more than ten million tweets had mentioned the dress.
+The retailer of the dress, Roman Originals, reported a surge in sales and produced a one-off version in white and gold sold for charity.

-The dress was identified as a product of the retailer Roman Originals, which experienced a major surge in sales of the dress as a result of the incident.
-The retailer produced a one-off version of the dress in white and gold as part of a charity campaign.

 Origin

-About a week before the wedding of Grace and Keir Johnston, of Colonsay, Scotland, the bride's mother, Cecilia Bleasdale, took a photograph of a dress at Cheshire Oaks Designer Outlet north of Chester, England.
-Bleasdale intended to wear the dress at the wedding and sent the photograph to her daughter.
-After disagreements over the perceived colour of the dress in the photograph, the bride posted the image on Facebook, and her friends also disagreed over the colour; some saw it as white with gold lace, while others saw it as blue with black lace.
+In February 2015, about a week before the wedding of Grace and Keir Johnston, of Colonsay, Scotland, the bride's mother, Cecilia Bleasdale, took a photograph of a dress at Cheshire Oaks Designer Outlet north of Chester, England.
+Bleasdale intended to wear the dress at the wedding and sent the photograph to Grace.
+The dress was coloured blue with black lace.
+However, Grace told her mother she perceived it in the photograph as white with gold lace.

+After Grace posted the photograph on Facebook, her friends also disagreed; some saw it as white with gold, while others saw it as blue with black.
 For a week, the debate became well known in Colonsay, a small island community.

-On the day of the wedding, Caitlin McNeill, a friend of the bride and groom, and a member of the Scottish folk music group Canach, performed with her band at the wedding on Colonsay.
-Even after seeing that the dress was "obviously blue and black" in real life, the musicians remained preoccupied by the photograph; they said they almost failed to make it on stage because they were caught up discussing the dress.
-A few days later, on 26 February, McNeill reposted the image to her blog on Tumblr and posed the same question to her followers, which led to further public discussion surrounding the image.
+On the day of the wedding, Caitlin McNeill, a friend of the bride and groom, performed with her band at the wedding.
+Even after seeing that the dress was "obviously blue and black" in reality, the musicians remained preoccupied by the photograph.
+They said they almost failed to make it on stage because they were caught up discussing the dress.
+A few days later, on 26 February, McNeill reposted the image to her blog on Tumblr, creating further public discussion surrounding the image.